 Decontamination Service: Norovirus outbreaks or other contagious pathogen outbreaks might result in closing of a facility for deep cleaning and disinfecting.

-Allergan Service: Help decontaminate facilities that have high allergan levels such as mold spores and other fungi.
+Allergen Service: Help decontaminate facilities that have high allergen levels such as mold spores and other fungi.

 End of Year School Service: During summer break, thorough disinfecting of student lockers, class rooms, weight rooms, equipment, etc.